GAIR-Lab/IISAN/README.md

 ![PEFT](https://img.shields.io/badge/Task-PEFT-red)
 ![Recommendation](https://img.shields.io/badge/Task-Recommendation-red)

-We are currently organizing the codes and datasets.
-We plan to release all codes by **April 30, 2024.** If you are interested in adopting parameter-efficient fine-tuning (PEFT) in recommendation you can also refer to our previous WSDM 2024 paper:
+If you are interested in adopting parameter-efficient fine-tuning (PEFT) in recommendation you can also refer to our previous WSDM 2024 paper:
 [Adapter4Rec](https://github.com/westlake-repl/Adapter4Rec)

 ### TODO list sorted by priority